therohk/hiberium/README.md

 ### Features to be added soon.

-1. Proper sql create statement for table along with dependency ordering
+1. Dependency ordering for sql create table statements.

 2. Optional Spring security integration with JWT tokens.

+3. Bulk import and export endpoint via csv files for any entity.

-3. Support for spring elastic search project.
+4. Full support for spring elastic search client.